AnkurBhadauria/Backend-Assignment---1/README.md

 # Backend Assignment - 1

-**Note** - For assignment submission please submit the github link , portfolio value , portfolio gain to the same email that has sent the assignment

 **Objective** - Using the below information calculate the user’s current portfolio value and portfolio XIRR.

 **How to process transactions -